 - Redefine the purpose of education as learning self-verifiable truths by building and collaborating rather than by repeating and memorising.
 The fact that AI is the industry of the future is just an illusion, a projection of the following fact: the industry of the future is inter-disciplinarity in the service of community and environment.
 The core of that industry relies of human-to-machine-to-human interoperability of concepts, definition and fictions.
 AI is just a powerful tool to achieve that.

 - Redefine the rules of engagement around political debate and digital political debate around persistent, measurable, verifiable (falsifiable) statements, facts or predictions, that are immutable from the public record.
 An informed electorate is one with not just accurate date, but fresh data.
-Corruption and misrepresentation of fact and motivation happen on the near-light-speed fast Internet connections and with
+Nowadays, corruption and misrepresentation of fact and motivation happen on the near-light-speed fast Internet connections and often with zero human supervision.
+We need to make this practice stop or at least, to drastically curb it forthwith.

 This represents my perspective on the European strategy on Artificial Intelligence before attending the consultation.
 Upon my return, I will write a follow-up note regrading the priorities and the perspectives I was exposed to and learned about.